thoughtworks-jumpstart/jumpstart/how-to-learn-effectively.md

 Besides avoiding panic zone, another way to make your learning experience more enjoyable is to learn one thing at a time.
 If you try to pick up 3 new skills in one go, you might get lost or feel like in a panic zone.

-## Learn 20% of the skills to solve 80% of the problems
+## Learn 20% of the most important concepts in a new domain to solve 80% of the problems

 You don't need to be an expert in some domain before you can solve problems.
 Actually, as some cool guy found out, you can learn the basics pretty quickly [in just 20 hours](https://first20hours.com/).